SUPPLEMENTAL APPLICATION DEADLINE: MARCH 1, 2017 http://pharmacy.uky.edu/apply

 Our mission is to make a difference in the health and well-being of society by advancing pharmaceutical education, research, service and patient care.
 We achieve this by providing the highest quality education to the best and brightest young men and women from Kentucky and from around the world to make them excellent pharmacists and pharmaceutical scientists.
-Our responsibility is to prepare them to take on vital roles in today’s rapidly changing health care system and to have them act as agents of change for the betterment of health care.

 |Course Title||Semester Hours||Quarter Hours|

-|English I and II||6||9(for 3 quarters of English)|
+|Biology I and Lab||4-5||8-10 (2 quarters of Biology)|

-|General Chemistry and Laboratory||8||12-15|
+|General Chemistry and Labs||8-10||12-15|

-|Organic Chemistry and Laboratory||8||12-15|
+|Organic Chemistry and Labs||8-10||12-15|